 Got a mattress topper that keeps sliding off again and again?
-Let’s face it, it’s really embarrassing having to fix your bed every time your mattress topper slips off.
+Let’s face it.
+Fixing your bed every time your mattress topper slips off is annoying.

-What’s worse is that it’s utterly irritating to wake up in your sleep two to three times at night to fix and secure your topper’s position.
+What’s worse is waking up two to three times to fix and secure your topper’s position.

 Not to mention, a misaligned mattress topper and bed surface can cause bed sores or back pain.
 Getting back soreness and/or back pain leads to low quality of sleep, and low quality of sleep ultimately leads to low quality of health.
 Nobody wants those, right?

 But don’t fret because we’ve prepared ways, tips, and tricks to help you secure your mattress topper from sliding.
-We guarantee you won’t be waking up again at night just to fix your uneven and misaligned bed!
+We guarantee you won’t wake up again at night just to fix your uneven and misaligned bed!

-Here are several tips and tricks to keep and secure your mattress topper from sliding:
+These tips and tricks help to keep and secure your mattress topper from sliding:

-If you don’t know what tight-fitted sheets are, these are bed sheets with garters and/or elastic straps that make them tightly attached to your bed.
+Tight-fitted sheets have garters and/or elastic straps that make them tightly attached to your bed.

-Simply put, tight-fitted sheets hug your mattress topper and the mattress itself, so it secures them firmly.
+They hug your mattress topper to the mattress itself resulting in it being tightly secured.
 Think of tight-fitted sheets like burger buns, the mattress topper as the pickles, tomatoes, and lettuce, and the mattress as the beef patty—the buns hold them all together.

 The downside with tight-fitted sheets is that it’s not a foolproof way to secure your mattress topper.
-If you’re a restless sleeper who tosses and turns vigorously at night, your sheets will probably slip off.
+If you’re a restless sleeper who tosses and turns vigorously at night, your sheets can also come off.

-If you’re concerned about the thickness of your bed when applying a tight-fitted sheet: make sure to have an extra pair of hands to help put your mattress sheet on.
-This helps stop the corners from coming away every time you pull.
+If you have a thick mattress over 12″, make sure you choose the right bed sheets and have an extra pair of hands to help put them on.
+This helps stop the corners from coming away every time you move.

-If you have the extra budget to invest in a much better bed frame, we suggest doing so.
+If you have the extra budget to invest in a much better bed frame, it’s a good idea.

-If you’re wondering what a “better” is then it’s a bed frame the same exact size as your mattress and mattress topper.
+If you’re wondering what “better” is, it’s a bed frame the same size as your mattress and mattress topper.